Tann-chen/KinAudio/README.md

 For more information, please see the [Python on App Service Quickstart docs](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-python).

 # Contribution
 This project is for 2018 Radio-Canada Hackthon.
 Our team is Concordia Engage.
-The program has achieved by coopeations of all team members.
+The program is  achieved by coopeations of all team members.
+* we keep the Copyright

 # Reference